battlecode/battlecode-server-2017/specs.md

 Getting Help
 -------------

 We have both a forum and an IRC Channel (#battlecode on irc.freenode.net).
+Hang out and check with us -- we're friendly!

 Disclaimers